enibundo/avg-pair-price/README.md

 Each entry will have a TTL (let's say 5 seconds, after which it disappears).
 If a service is down it's persistence slot will not be visible anymore for example.

-Here is an example of logs when calculating an average price from real data produced by two services (kraken and binance) for example:
+Here is an example of logs when calculating an average price from real data produced by three different services (kraken, binance and huobi) for example:

 ![](images/average-price-from-sources.png)